ebruchez/ebruchez.github.io/pages/comic-books-2025.md

     - Dessin: Eddy Paape
     - NOTES:
         - Water that has a "different form" is, of course, not reasonable.
-        - Like "La planète de l'angoisse, this album is pure adventure and doesn't advance the main plot by much.
+        - Like "La planète de l'angoisse", this album is pure adventure and doesn't advance the main plot by much.
 - 2025-03: [Luc Orient - 12.
 La porte de cristal](https://www.bedetheque.com/BD-Luc-Orient-Tome-12-La-porte-de-cristal-24364.html)
     - 1977
     - tags: #reread